Financial and Insurance

 - How do I make a payment?

-Normally, clients pay for their pets’ treatment at the time of their visit to our clinic.
-This can be by credit/debit card or in cash.
-If you are calling to pay an amount after your visit to the clinic then either call the clinic during opening hours or call our finance team on 01383247001.
+- Normally, clients pay for their pets’ treatment at the time of their visit to our clinic.
+We prefer payment to be made by credit/debit card.
+If you require to make a payment after your visit to the clinic then please pay online here www.payments.vets-now.com If you can’t pay online you can call our customer support team on 01383 223 902 or call the clinic during opening hours.

 - What if I can’t afford treatment?